sohumtiwary/stm32-sensor-hub/README.md

-# 🔧 STM32 Sensor Hub (WIP)
+# 🔧 STM32 Sensor Hub

 I'm building a small sensor hub on an STM32 to practice real embedded firmware.
 Basically: read a couple sensors, push data through a buffer, and shoot it out over UART so I can plot/debug it.
-Nothing insanely fancy — just solid microcontroller fundamentals.
+Practicing microcontroller fundamentals.

-This is a “learn-by-building” project while I’m finishing my senior year, so I’ll update it as I go.

 ---